rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 The Senior Collections Processing Archivist is responsible for maintaining the physical spaces where collection material is housed, primarily the stacks on levels 9 and 11.
 The Senior Collections Processing Archivist will periodically conduct inventories of these spaces and maintain shelf lists and other documentation related to collection storage space.

-### 13.1.1 Onsite Stacks Locations
+### 13.1.1 Onsite Storage Locations

-We have five primary stacks locations:

 * On Level 9:
 	* Book Stacks
-	* Manuscript storage for unaccessioned manuscript collections
+	* Manuscript storage for unaccessioned manuscript collections (both MSS and EUA)
+ 	* Curatorial review shelves (09-32a)

 * On Level 11:
 	* Main Stacks (the first room off of the elevator on Level 11)
-		* Manuscript collections
+		* Manuscript collections (accessioned)
-		* EUA Collections
+		* EUA Collections (both accessioned and unaccessioned)
-		* Oversized bound volumes from MSS collections
+		* Oversized bound volumes (OBVs) from MSS collections
-		* Bound volumes from EUA collections
+		* Bound volumes (BVs)from EUA collections
+  		* Oversized papers (OPs) from EUA collections
+    		* Storage closet contains some collection material

 	* The Nunnery
-		* Manuscript collections
+		* Manuscript collections (both accessioned and unaccessioned)
 		* Vault
-		* XOP shelving
+		* Extra-oversized papers (XOP) shelving for MSS and EUA collections
-		* Oversized bound volumes from MSS collections
+		* Oversized bound volumes (OBVs) from MSS collections
 		* LP boxes

 	* The Abbey
-		* Oversized papers (OP)
+		* Oversized papers (OPs) from MSS collections
-		* Bound volumes from MSS collections
+		* Bound volumes (BVs) from MSS collections
 		* Hanging art storage
 		* Architectural drawings (rolled items)
 		* Newspapers

   	* [Machine room--some EUA framed items are stored in the machine room on L11]

 * Library Service Center

 We communicate stack locations by giving a range and bay for an item:

 * Ranges are one side of an aisle.
 These are numbered, and, in the books stacks, also given an A or B designation;

 * Bays are sections of shelving within the range.
 The bays receive alphabetical designations.
 When you are looking at a range the A bay will be on your left and proceed through the alphabet to your right.
-Always read bays left to right when you face them.
+Always read bays left to right while facing them.

 * Shelves are the individual shelves within a bay.